-- The number and percentage of shares beneficially owned is determined in accordance with Rule 13d-3 of the Securities Exchange Act of 1934, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rule, beneficial ownership includes any shares as to which the selling stockholder has sole or shared voting power or investment power and also any shares which the selling stockholder has the right to acquire within 60 days.
-Nevertheless, for purposes hereof, for each selling stockholder, does not give effect to the 4.9% limitation on the number of shares that may be held by each stockholder as agreed to in the warrant held by each selling stockholder which limitation is subject to waiver by the holder upon 61 days prior written notice to us (subject to a further non-waivable limitation of 9.99%).
-Unless otherwise indicated, for each selling stockholder, the number of shares beneficially owned prior to this offering consists of shares of common stock currently owned by the selling stockholder as well as an equal number of shares of common stock issuable upon the exercise of warrants. - Shares reported consist of shares issuable upon warrants only. - Less than 1% - (1) Includes 1,000,000 shares issuable upon exercise of warrants.
+(1) Includes 1,000,000 shares issuable upon exercise of warrants.
 JMG Capital Partners, L.P. ("JMG Partners") is a California limited partnership.
 Its general partner is JMG Capital Management, LLC (the "Manager"), a Delaware limited liability company and an investment adviser that has voting and dispositive power over JMG Partners' investments, including the Registrable Securities.
 The equity interests of the Manager are owned by JMG Capital Management, Inc., ("JMG Capital") a California corporation, and Asset Alliance Holding Corp., a Delaware corporation.
-Jonathan M. Glaser is the Executive Officer and Director of JMG Capital and has sole investment discretion over JMG Partners' portfolio holdings. - (2) Includes 1,000,000 shares issuable upon exercise of warrants.
+Jonathan M. Glaser is the Executive Officer and Director of JMG Capital and has sole investment discretion over JMG Partners' portfolio holdings.

+- (2) Includes 1,000,000 shares issuable upon exercise of warrants.
 JMG Triton Offshore Fund, Ltd. (the "Fund") is an international business company organized under the laws of the British Virgin Islands.
 The Fund's investment manager is Pacific Assets Management LLC, a Delaware limited liability company (the "Manager") that has voting and dispositive power over the Fund's investments, including the Registrable Securities.
 The equity interests of the Manager are owned by Pacific Capital Management, Inc., a California corporation ("Pacific") and Asset Alliance Holding Corp., a Delaware corporation.
 The equity interests of Pacific are owned by Messrs.
 Roger Richter, Jonathan M. Glaser and Daniel A. David.
 Messrs.
-Glaser and Richter have sole investment discretion over the Fund's portfolio holdings. - (3) Bryan Ezralow as trustee of the Bryan Ezralow 1994 Trust, general partner of MM & B Holdings has voting and dispositive power over the shares held by that entity. - (4) J Steven Emerson has voting and dispositive control over the shares held by these selling stockholders. - (5) Jon Brooks has voting and dispositive control over the shares held by JMB Capital Partners Master Fund. - (6) Jay Goldman has voting and dispositive control over the shares held by The Jay Goldman Master L.P. - (7) Susan Fairhurst has voting and dispositive control over the shares held by Apex. - (8) G. Tyler Runnels has voting and dispositive power over the shares held by TRW Capital Growth Fund, LP. - (9) Bradley Ross has voting and dispositive control over the shares held by B&R Richies.
+Glaser and Richter have sole investment discretion over the Fund's portfolio holdings. - (3) Bryan Ezralow as trustee of the Bryan Ezralow 1994 Trust, general partner of MM & B Holdings has voting and dispositive power over the shares held by that entity. - (4) J Steven Emerson has voting and dispositive control over the shares held by these selling stockholders. - (5) Jon Brooks has voting and dispositive control over the shares held by JMB Capital Partners Master Fund. - (6) Jay Goldman has voting and dispositive control over the shares held by this entity. - (7) Includes 50,000 shares issuable upon exercise of warrants. - (8) Susan Fairhurst has voting and dispositive control over the shares held by Apex. - (9) G. Tyler Runnels has voting and dispositive power over the shares held by TRW Capital Growth Fund, LP. - (10) Bradley Ross has voting and dispositive control over the shares held by B&R Richies.